pixie-io/blog.px.dev/content/blog/cpu-profiling-java/index.md

 Have questions?
 Need help?
 Find us on [Slack](https://slackin.px.dev/) or [Twitter](https://twitter.com/pixie_run).

-### Footnotes

-[^1] This is in contrast to interpreted languages where the addresses in a stack-trace represent code in the language interpreter (e.g. in the Python or Ruby binary), not in the application source code.
+[^1]: This is in contrast to interpreted languages where the addresses in a stack-trace represent code in the language interpreter (e.g. in the Python or Ruby binary), not in the application source code.

-[^2] Our JVMTI agent also responds to the `CompiledMethodUnload` callback.
+[^2]: Our JVMTI agent also responds to the `CompiledMethodUnload` callback.
 When a method is unloaded, we invalidate the mapping from virtual address range to symbol.

-[^3] Actually, we copy both our `libc` & `musl` agent libraries, and we chown them to the UID & GID of the target process.
+[^3]: Actually, we copy both our `libc` & `musl` agent libraries, and we chown them to the UID & GID of the target process.